sudujr/Robotics-and-Visual-Navigation/Contrast Limited Adaptive Histogram Equalization/README.md

 ![Python](https://img.shields.io/badge/python-v3.6+-blue.svg) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ## Overview

 Images are captured by differnt types of camera's under differnent physical and atmospheric conditions.
 If the Image is shot under low light and less contrast conditions it will not be able to provide any useful information for which the Image is used (Computer Vision, Photography, Etc.,).
-The Contrast of the Image can be manipulated post processing the Image using Histograms with a method called ```Histogram Equalization```
+The Contrast of the Image can be manipulated post processing the Image using ```Histogram Equalization```